Garnar Lane Display Boxes

 Kathy Holowko

-The work explores the artist’s fascination with the nocturnal world of native fruit bats.
-It aims to intrigue and demystify the animals of the night.
+The work explored the artist’s fascination with the nocturnal world of native fruit bats.
+It aimed to intrigue and demystify the animals of the night.

-Each light box offers a different insight using various mediums including sculpted bats, photographic prints and drawings.
+Each light box offered a different insight using various mediums including sculpted bats, photographic prints and drawings.

 On